curiocards/vintage.curio.cards/README.md

 # Curio Cards Directory Site

-This repo is for the Ruby on Rails card directory and project information site located at <https://Curio.Cards>
+This repo is for the original Ruby on Rails card directory and project information site located at [https://Vintage.Curio.Cards](https://vintage.curio.cards/)

+**The new website is available at this repository: https://github.com/fafrd/curio-cards-site-2021**

 ## Project Overview